kimgoetzke/randolf/README.md

 # Meet Randolf

-> [!NOTE]
-> This project is still under active development and lacks important features.

-Randolf is a window management tool for Windows 11 that provides window tiling-like functionality.
+Randolf is a basic window manager for Windows 11 that provides window tiling-like functionality.
 Randolf allows you
 to:

 - `Win` + `\` - near-maximise the active window (maximise minus margin).